spiral/docs/odm/oop.md

 }
 ```

-Now we only need to modify user schema and include our composited model name as array element (same way as for ScalarArray):
+Now we can modify the user schema and include our composited model name as an array element (the same way as ScalarArray):

 ```php
 protected $schema = [